-In July 2020 the Secretary of State granted planning permission for a golf resort and major residential development at a site at and adjacent to Hulton Park.
-Members are being asked to consider an application for an amended form of development, at broadly the same site.
-The Secretary of State's approach to considering the relative merits and demerits of the Consented Scheme and his overall conclusions on very special circumstances and the planning balance are important material considerations in this case.

-- 2. As explained in this report, Officers have concluded that there remains a particularly strong and unique case for the grant of planning permission.
+- 1. In July 2020 the Secretary of State granted planning permission for a golf resort and major residential development at a site at and adjacent to Hulton Park.
+They are being asked to consider an application for an amended form of development, at broadly the same site. - 2.
+As explained in this report, Officers have concluded that there remains a particularly strong and unique case for the grant of planning permission.
 This case is stronger for the Proposed Development than it was for the Consented Scheme. - 3.
 It is accepted that the development involves a significant amount of new development in the Green Belt and that this would cause harm.
 The Proposed Development is, however, less harmful to Green Belt than the Consented Scheme. - 4.
 Whilst the Green Belt harm must be afforded very substantial weight against the development in the planning balance (and noting that Officers have identified "other harm" associated with the Proposed Development) the proposals deliver a package of benefits which Officers are satisfied amount to very special circumstances when taken together.
-Their overall conclusion is that the cumulative benefits that would arise because of the development would clearly and significantly outweigh all harm identified and that the proposals would have a positive and transformational effect on Bolton and the wider Greater Manchester region, and it is a genuinely unique opportunity to secure long-lasting and wideranging benefits. - 5.
+Their overall conclusion is that the cumulative benefits that would arise because of the development would clearly and significantly outweigh all harm identified and that the proposals would have a positive and transformational effect on Bolton and the wider Greater Manchester region, and it is a genuinely unique opportunity to secure long-lasting and wide-ranging benefits. - 5.
 A key component of the case in favour of the development is that the proposed golf resort is selected to host the Ryder Cup.
 Without the benefits that would accrue from hosting the Ryder Cup, planning permission would not be recommended to be granted.
 Any permission should therefore be conditional upon the Applicant entering into a planning obligation which restricts development that can take place at the Site until such time as hosting rights have been confirmed.
-This was the approach which was adopted by the Secretary of State when he granted planning permission previously. - 6.
+This was the approach which was adopted by the Secretary of State when he granted planning permission - 6.
 If Members are minded to approve the application subject to conditions and a S106 agreement (the proposed heads of terms for which are included at the end of this report), the application will need to be referred to the Secretary of State under The Town and Country Planning (Consultation) (England) Direction 2021 who will confirm whether they wish to recover the application for their own determination or the Council may proceed to grant planning permission.